electronic-structure/SIRIUS/ci/github-ci/README.md

-Dockerfiles for the base containers that are used to run github CI workflows.
+Dockerfile for the base containers to run github CI workflows.

  * Dockerfile - provides GCC/CUDA/CLANG/MPICH environments
- * Dockerfile.rocm - provides GCC/ROCm/MPICH environment
- * Dockerfile.openmpi - provides GCC/CUDA/OpenMPI environment

  To build:
  ```bash